MassBank/MassBank-web/Documentation/MassBankRecordFormat.md

 Example: `ACCESSION: ZMS00006`

 8-character fix-length string.
 Prefix two or three alphabetical capital characters specify the site, i.e. database, where the record is submitted and stored.
-Prefixes currently used are listed in the “Prefix of ID” column of the MassBank  “Statistics” table (http://www.massbank.jp/en/statistics.html).
+Prefixes currently used are listed in the “Prefix of ID” column of the MassBank "List of contributors, prefixes and projects" (https://github.com/MassBank/MassBank-data/blob/master/List_of_Contributors_Prefixes_and_Projects.md).
 Rest of the field are decimal letters which are the identifier of the record at each site.

 #### <a name="2.1.2"></a>2.1.2 RECORD\_TITLE
 Brief Description of MassBank Record.
 Mandatory